 The best cards always seem to go up high on the fridge, or hang right up front on the family room display.
-When our family and friends come over, they sift through our card collection; oohing and ahhhing over the ones they love.
+When our family and friends come over, they sift through our card collection, oohing and ahhh-ing over their favorites.

 1. Cramming it all in

 You have so much to share, but the space is limited!
 Small text is hard to read, and too many photos get lost in the shuffle.

 For multiple photos, consider a double-sided, or folded greeting card.
 Insert an extra 4×4 photo collage for Grandma or close friends.
 We all know the kids are cute, but keep it simple!

 Bottom Line: too many photos kill the card.